-There are varying kinds of humidifiers which may use different kinds of technology.
+There are varying kinds of humidifiers that may use different kinds of technology.
 However, they typically work in the same manner, providing an effect according to their make and quality.

 Humidifiers put moisture in the air near them by spraying mist into it.
-Evaporative humidifiers do this by using a fan to get air into themselves and pass it through a filter dampened with water.
+Evaporative humidifiers use a fan to air into themselves and pass it through a filter dampened with water.
 The air would absorb the wetness and be passed out through the other end of the appliance.

-On the other hand, ultrasonic humidifiers use a diaphragm that vibrates and creates very tiny drops of water.
+On the other hand, ultrasonic humidifiers use a diaphragm that vibrates and creates very tiny water drops.
 These droplets are then released into the surrounding atmosphere.

 4. What Kind of Humidifier Is the Best?

 There are different kinds of humidifiers to choose from, and this choice should be based on the moisture you’re looking for.
-For instance, cold mist humidifiers are best for evenly spreading the moisture across a room.
-This kind of humidifier slightly lowers the temperature of the room, although its moisture is not exactly cold.
+For instance, cold mist humidifiers are best for evenly spreading moisture across a room.
+This kind of humidifier slightly lowers the room’s temperature, although its moisture is not exactly cold.

 Cold mist humidifiers are, hence, best to use throughout the year.
 During the winter, however, they may not be the best idea.

 There are also warm mist humidifiers, which do the exact opposite.
-Their moisture is a little heated, so they are best suited for use in the winter or in stubbornly cold areas.
+Their moisture is a little heated, so they are best suited for winter or stubbornly cold areas.

 There are also humidifiers which work through air furnaces.
-This means that you can increase the air moisture in the house at the same time you heat it up.
+This means that you can increase the air moisture in the house while you heat it.